-Given people move for many reasons — both happy and sad — it stands to reason stress and a wide array of other emotions are involved.
-As moving industry veterans who have been on the receiving end of the very same experience, we’d like to offer tips to help get you through the process and prepare you for the next chapter in your life.
+People move for a wide variety of reasons.
+Not surprisingly, stress and emotions are often involved.
+As moving experts who have been through it too, we would like to offer tips to help get you through the process and prepare you for the next chapter in your life.

 1 – Start early